Top 7 Alaska Seafood Processing Jobs Hiring for Summer 2020

 Alaska General Seafoods is a seafood processing plant located off the Naknek River in Bristol Bay.
 Every season they process millions of pounds of salmon.
 They are currently hiring seafood processors for summer 2020 (mid-June to the first week in August).

 Starting wage is $10.87/hour for regular hours and $16.30/hour for overtime hours.
-During peak season employees will be required to work 7 days a week with days ranging anywhere from 12 to 18 hours.
+During peak season employees are required to work seven days per week, with days ranging anywhere from 12 to 18 hours.

-Alaska General Seafoods provides employees free round trip airfare from either Seattle, Washington or Anchorage, Alaska.
+The company provides employees free round-trip airfare from either Seattle, Washington, or Anchorage, Alaska.
 And housing and meals are included in the employment package at no cost.
-There are also wide range of positions available at the facility for employees in addition to seafood processing.
+There are also a wide range of positions available at the facility for employees in addition to seafood processing.

-You can learn more about how much you can earn in a season, as well as review all the open positions Alaska General Seafoods has to offer at: http://www.akgen.com/employment.
+You can learn more about how much you can earn in a season, as well as review all the open positions the company has to offer at: http://www.akgen.com/employment.

 4. Trident Seafoods

 Trident Seafoods is hiring summer seafood processors for their shoreplants as well as for their processing vessels.
-In order to work for Trident Seafoods you must meet the following requirements:
+In order to work for this company, you must meet the following requirements: